chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 In order for Django to be useful, you also need a few additional applications: WSGI-compatible web server, and a database application.

-The Web Server Gateway Interface (WSGI) is a specification for a simple and universal interface between a web server and web application for Python, in other words the communication strategy.
+The **Web Server Gateway Interface (WSGI)** is a specification for a simple and universal interface between a web server and web application for Python, in other words the communication strategy.
 The goal is that any application written to the spec will run on any server that also complies to the spec.

 A WSGI-compatible web server will receive client requests and pass them to the underlying WSGI-compatible web application.
 It will also receive responses from the web application and return them to the client.

-In this how-to, we will use gunicorn, a lightweight Python WSGI HTTP server.
+In this how-to, we will use **gunicorn**, a lightweight Python WSGI HTTP server.

 ### Django File Structure